Bannon steps down from Breitbart News after drawing fire from Trump

 “We will always be grateful for his contributions, and what he has helped us to accomplish,” Solov said.

+He supported Republican Senate candidate Roy Moore in his primary fight against incumbent Luther Strange, who was backed by Trump and mainstream Republicans.

+Moore won the primary but lost to Democrat Doug Jones in December’s general election after Moore was accused of sexual misconduct against teenagers.

-Reporting by Eric Beech; Editing by Tim Ahmann
+Reporting by Eric Beech; Additional reporting by Steve Holland; Editing by Tim Ahmann and Tom Brown